frgomes/domino-osgi-sample/README.rst

 ----

-This project contains a sample application for `Domino`_, a scala library which aims to make `OSGi`_ more idiomatic for Scala developers
+This project contains a sample application for `Domino`_, a scala library which aims to make `OSGi`_ more idiomatic for Scala developers.

 Requirements